What to know about Hollywood icon Gene Hackman's and his wife's deaths

 The New Mexico Gas Co. tested gas lines at the home but didn't find any signs of problems at the time, according to the warrant.

-An investigator noted people may not show signs of poisoning if they are exposed to gas leaks or carbon monoxide, but that there weren't signs of a leak at Hackman and Arakawa's home.
+An investigator noted people may not show signs of poisoning if they are exposed to gas leaks or carbon monoxide, but that there weren't signs of a leak at the home.

 Autopsy results were still pending Friday.